 Why do we find it hard to remember our magnificently humble beginnings?
 I believe it is because our earthly experience dulls our true identity and we forget that we are made up a of spiritual DNA that does not die when we leave our body.
 Quite the contrary, it continues with us from life time to life time awaiting our attention.
 Our trials and tribulations are what bring our attention to focus on the possibility that we are more than just flesh and bone.

 Norman Vincent Peale is quoted as saying, “ Believe in yourself!
 Have faith in your abilities!
 Without a humble but reasonable confidence in your own powers you cannot be successful or happy.”

-If you are anything like I was recently you may have no idea what you want to do or how to find your way forward.
-Desperation and despair were my constant traveling companions for months until I finally surrendered and allowed my spiritual DNA to have its way.
+If you are anything like I have been at times in my life, you may have no idea what you want to do or how to find your way forward.
+Desperation and despair have at times been my traveling companions until I finally surrender and allow my spiritual DNA to have its way.

 After flying around for an undetermined amount of time enjoying the vista I was back on the edge of the precipice to once again run and fly off the edge taking to the air and circling the terrain below.

 Again I was back on the edge only this time my brain had kicked in and instead of allowing my body to alight from the cliff top I screeched to a halt with only enough time to save myself from falling to my death.
 My heart was pounding out of my chest with fright as I realized that I had lost faith in my ability to fly, acquiescing to fear.
 Deep disappointment took over from my fear and I stepped back again from the edge only this time to run without hesitation, launching myself off the edge with no thought for the outcome.
 My disgust at disappointing myself was greater than my fear of ending my life.

 When love for ourselves and our dreams becomes greater than our fear of judgement or failure, then and only then will we find our wings and launch ourselves off the precipice of our life’s edge out into the glory of the lives we were born to live.